Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from opinion.

 In other words, Congress, the ball is in your court now.

-12. Oh, and one more thing: Attorney General Barr completely misrepresented the findings of the Mueller Report.
+12. Attorney General Barr Completely Misrepresented the Findings of the Mueller Report

 If you’re wondering why so many people believe the Mueller Report clears Trump of wrongdoing, it's because, long before anyone else had been allowed to see the report, Attorney General Barr released a 4-page memo that wrongly stated the Mueller Report found no wrongdoing by President Trump.
 After Barr released his summary of the Mueller Report, Robert Mueller sent him a letter stating that Barr’s 4-page summary was misleading and did not accurately represent the findings of that investigation.